Hooray! We’re going to Mexico!

 Pro Business traveler Jeremy has a great list of travel essentials – check it out!

-Packing List for Mexico – Sunglasses
+Mexico Checklist – Sunglasses

 Important!
 Not just for the non-squinting factor but also because too much sun exposure can cause cataracts and cancer.
 You need good sunglasses with UV protective coating.
 Good sunglasses enhance colour, clarity and detail too.
 Definitely an excellent addition to a packing list for Cancun Mexico!